ShinigamiKing562/Application-Programming/README.md

-BIT 2118 Application Programming - Assignment I Report Group Members: Victor, Adrian, Kerry, Linet, Eugene
+BIT 2118 Application Programming - Assignment I Report Group Members: Victor, Adrian, Kerry, Linet, Eugene, Austin
     Course:BIT 2118 - Application

 This report outlines the approach and implementation of the assigned C# programming tasks.
 Each team member was responsible for headlining a specific question to ensure an efficient workflow.
 Below is a detailed breakdown of how each question was tackled.

-Question 1: Lucky Number Game (Victor)
+Question 1: Lucky Number Game (Victor & Austin)
 Victor developed a C# program to simulate a game where a user enters a lucky number, which is then evaluated against a secret number to determine wins and losses.
 His approach included:
 - Accepting user input for the lucky number.
 - Dividing the number by a secret value and evaluating the remainder.